mmmarinho/ROS2_Tutorial/docs/source/inspecting_topics.rst

 Getting quick info with :program:`ros2 topic info`
 --------------------------------------------------

-To get some quick information on a topic we can run
+To get some quick information on a topic, we can run

 .. code:: console